Description

 Why am I even writing this article?
 Isn't working with blobs using the AWS S3 SDK quite straightforward?

-Using the SDK to upload files is simple enough—until you actually want to stream data into S3.
+Well, the truth is both yes and no. Using the SDK to upload files is simple enough — until you actually want to stream data into S3.
 And by streaming, I mean genuinely sending chunks of data as they arrive, rather than loading the entire thing into memory first.

-So what is really happening with the SDK’s upload requests?
-Here is an example of a basic upload request
+So what is really happening with the SDK's upload requests?
+Here is an example of a basic upload request:

 var request = new PutObjectRequest